alee68/work/README.md

 **Tenant vs. Subscription**
 - A **Tenant** is associated with a single identity (person, company, or organization) and can own one or several subscriptions
 - A **Subscription** is linked to a payment setup and each subscription will result in a separate bill
-- In every Subscription, you can add virtual resources (VM, storage, network, \...)
+- In every Subscription, you can add virtual resources (VM, storage, network, ...)

+**AU (Administrative Unit) vs. Group**
+- **Administrative Units** are used to delegate administrative permissions over subsets of users and other resources within an Azure AD tenant.
+- **Entra ID Groups** are used to manage user access to resources and applications.
+They are a fundamental building block for managing user and device permissions and access control.
+    - Types of Groups: There are two types of groups in Entra ID:
+        - **Security Groups**: Used to manage member and computer access to shared resources.
+        - **Microsoft 365 Groups**: Used for collaboration between users, both inside and outside an organization, giving them access to shared resources like email, files, and SharePoint.

 **Azure Advisor vs. Azure Monitor vs. Azure Sentinel**
 - **[Azure Advisor]**